Distributed Storage

 A disk pool is a logical grouping of physical disks that defines where virtual disk copies are placed.
 Pools allow you to group drives for tiering or application-specific use — for example, separating fast NVMe storage from higher-capacity HDD storage.

-- All disks within a pool must be of the same type (e.g., all SSD or all NVMe).
+- All disks within a pool should be of the same type (e.g., all SSD or all NVMe).
+This is recommended but not enforced.

 - Identical disk sizes are recommended but not required.